cesanta/mongoose-os/docs/javascript-api/tcp.md

 title: TCP
 ---

-Smart.js implements a subset of Node.js Net API (but uses `tcp` name, instead of `net`).
+Mongoose IoT implements a subset of Node.js Net API (but uses `tcp` name, instead of `net`).
 This snippet demonstrates what is supported for client and server:

 ```javascript